 Using the Host Power On feature requires two tasks:

 Ensure the hosts in the pool support controlling the power remotely.
-For example, they have Wake on LAN functionality, a DRAC or iLO card, or you have created a custom script).
+For example, they have Wake on LAN functionality or a DRAC card, or you have created a custom script).

 Enable the Host Power On functionality using the CLI or XenCenter.

 Use the CLI to manage host power on